jthlim/jeff-numbers/README.md

 # Enhanced number system for Plover

+This dictionary should be fully compatible with the default number system, but adds a number of enhancements.

 Compared to the standard number handling:

-* `EU` reverses any stroke, and works with any number of digits
+* `EU` or `U` reverses any stroke, and works with any number of digits
   - `130EU79` produces "97031"
 * `DZ` will convert a number to hundreds of dollars, and works with multiple strokes
   - `1DZ` produces "$100"